 The history of the archive and its collection practices over time are not well documented.
 We know the collection became steadily accumulated and standardized after the opening of Rundel in 1932, although articles on subjects like aeronautics date from the 1920s and a full paper on the Sibley Building fire is brittle but fully legible.

 Based on observed volume, the heyday of the collection was probably the 1950s.
-All day long, perhaps 3 or 4 libraries, clerks and pages clipped, stamped, stapled and sorted articles, filling bulging envelopes eventually moved to specified boxes and cabinets.
+All day long, perhaps 3 or 4 librarians, clerks and pages clipped, stamped, stapled and sorted articles, filling bulging envelopes eventually moved to specified boxes and cabinets.
 Most likely, librarians with research expertise selected articles deemed significant, assigning each to preexisting topics or creating new topics.

 In 2012, the last clippings were added to the physical archive.
 Funding priorities changed as resources were increasingly allocated to digital storage and retrieval of information.
 Nonetheless, the accumulated pieces continue to be an invaluable research tool.